jnessier/GitHub-API-Client/README.md

 ```

 **Important** You MUST set an identifier, which will be sent by the client as a User-Agent header.
 Requests with no
 User-Agent header will be rejected by the GitHub API.
-GitHub want you to you use your GitHub username, or the name of
+GitHub want you to use your GitHub username, or the name of
-your application or porject as identifier.
+your application or project as identifier.
 This allows GitHub to contact you, if there are any problems.
 Read more [here](https://developer.github.com/v3/#user-agent-required)
 about the User-Agent header restriction.

 ## Advanced configuration